-Definition: Use case in software engineering and systems engineering is a description of a system's behavior as it responds to a request that originates from outside of that system.
-In other words, a use case describes "who" can do "what" with the system in question.
+Definition: Use case in software engineering and systems engineering is a description of a system's behavior as it responds to a request that originates from outside that system.
+A use case describes "who" can do "what" with the system in question.
 The use case technique captures a system's behavioral requirements by detailing scenario-driven threads through the functional requirements.

 A mission scenario or mission thread is an instance type of a use case and represents a single path through the use case.
-Thus, one may construct a thread for the main flow through the use case and other threads for each possible variation of flow through the use case (e.g., triggered by options, error conditions, security breaches).
+Thus, you might construct a thread for the main flow through the use case and other threads for each possible variation of flow through the use case (e.g., triggered by options, error conditions, security breaches).
 Scenarios/threads may be depicted using sequence diagrams.

-Keywords: behavioral requirements, functional requirements, mission description, mission execution, operational requirements, process description, sequence diagram, software engineering, systems engineering, UML
+Keywords: behavioral requirements, functional requirements, mission description, mission execution, mission thread, operational requirements, process description, scenario, sequence diagram, software engineering, systems engineering, thread, UML, use case

-MITRE SE Roles & Expectations: MITRE systems engineers are expected to understand the purpose and roles of use cases and mission threads, where to employ them in an acquisition program life cycle, and the benefits and risks of using them.
-MITRE systems engineers are expected to understand when use cases and mission threads are appropriate to a situation and to develop detailed recommendations and strategies for using them.
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to understand the purpose and roles of use cases and mission threads, where to employ them in an acquisition program life cycle, and the benefits and risks of using them.
+MITRE SEs are expected to understand when use cases and mission threads are appropriate to a situation and to develop detailed recommendations and strategies for using them.
 They are expected to monitor and evaluate contractor activities in using mission threads and use cases, as well as in the government's overall strategy, and recommend changes when warranted.

 The use case technique captures a system's behavioral requirements by detailing scenario-driven threads through the functional requirements.

 A use case defines a goal-oriented set of interactions between external actors and the system under consideration.
 Actors are parties outside the system that interact with the system.
 An actor may be a class of users, roles users can play, or other systems.
-A primary actor is one having a goal requiring the assistance of the system.
+A primary actor is one whose goal requires the system's assistance.
 A secondary actor is one from which the system needs assistance.

 Mission threads are associated with one or more operational vignettes.
-A vignette describes the overall environment: the geography, organizational structure and mission, strategies, tactics, and information on any protagonists, including their composition, strategies, tactics, and timing.
-Mission threads can describe tactical operations, logistical operations, support operations, and maintenance, training, test, and development operations.
+A vignette describes the overall environment: the geography, organizational structure and mission, as well as strategies, tactics, and information on any protagonists, including their composition, strategies, tactics, and timing.
+Mission threads can describe tactical operations, logistical operations, support operations and maintenance, and training, test, and development operations.
 Mission threads serve as drivers for developing the architecture and as the basis for test cases during a verification cycle.

 What They Are and When to Use Them

-Use cases and mission threads are a useful mechanism to document an existing system's functionality or to establish user needs for a new system.
+Use cases and mission threads are a useful mechanism for documenting an existing system's functionality or for establishing user needs for a new system.
 Use cases describe the system from the user's point of view and the interaction between one or more actors.
 (The interaction between the actor(s) and the system is represented as a sequence of simple steps.)
 Actors may be end users, other systems, or hardware devices.
 Each use case is a complete series of events described from the point of view of the actor.
 One or more scenarios or threads may be generated from a use case.
-The aggregate of all threads documents the detail of each possible way of achieving the system's goal.
+The aggregate of all threads documents the details of each possible way of achieving the system's goal.
 Use cases typically avoid technical jargon, preferring instead the language of the end user or domain expert.

 Use cases don't make much sense when dealing with simple tasks or systems.
-There is no point in modeling a task flow of how a visitor can go to the "About us" page on a website.
+For example, there is no point in modeling a task flow of how a visitor can go to the "About us" page on a website.
 This is better done with site map diagrams.
 Use cases are primarily useful when dealing with more complex flows.

 - Reflect functional requirements in an easy-to-read, easy-to-track text format.